Nancy Pelosi Says Attorney General William Barr Committed A Crime By Lying To Congress

 Crist agreed with Pelosi that the lie qualified as a crime.

-“It’s called perjury,” he said, adding “We ought to have somebody who is in a law enforcement space charge him.”
+“It’s called perjury,” he said, adding, “We ought to have somebody who is in a law enforcement space charge him.”

 Breaking News: “That’s a crime”: Nancy Pelosi said Attorney General William Barr testified falsely in April about Robert Mueller’s response to his letter https://t.co/2P2YUTm1UR